 It offers news, kit and gear reviews, and tackles all areas of photography.
 There are many writers, so the text-style is rarely the same.
 It truly shows you that anyone can achieve great things with the right mindset.

 Digital Photography Review used to be at the top of every photographer’s list of where to look for information.
-It is predominantly a camera and gear review website, which can be a little too much at times.
+It is foremost a camera and gear review website, which can be a little too much at times.

 The best part about this photography website are the forums.
-Not many websites have this great addition, meaning you have to scramble through useless comments from others.
+Not many photography websites have this great addition, meaning you have to scramble through useless comments from others.